 A tsunami may not be noticed as it crosses deep oceans, but it loses speed and gains height when it reaches shallow water.
 Large waves up to 15 metres or more in height can come crashing onto the land.
 The effects can be worse in narrow bays and inlets.

-Tsunami waves appear either as rapidly-moving tides with very strong currents that can wash people and objects out to sea, or as large breaking waves that can cause major damage when they hit the shore.
+Tsunami waves can be rapidly-moving tides with very strong currents that can wash people and objects out to sea.
+They can also be large breaking waves that can cause major damage when they hit the shore.

-Tsunami can be caused by big earthquakes in or near New Zealand.
+Big earthquakes in or near New Zealand can cause tsunami.
 If you feel an earthquake that lasts longer than one minute, or one that is so strong it is hard to walk around or stand up, a tsunami could follow it.
-Sometimes when tsunami waves arrive on shore it looks like the water has been sucked out before it rushes back in, or the waves make unusual noises like a jet engine.
-However, these don’t always happen.
+Sometimes when tsunami waves arrive on shore, it looks like the water sucks out before rushing back in.
+Or the waves can make unusual noises like a jet engine.
+But, these don’t always happen.

 If you are at the coast and experience any of the following, move immediately to the nearest high ground, or as far inland as you can.
 Walk or bike if possible.

 Remember Long or Strong, Get Gone.